AlanoudAwwd443/OS-Assignment1-alanoud-alanaiz/ANSWERS.md

 3. how round-robin work in real world

 **Concepts I need to study more:**
-1. how thread work in program
+1. how thread work in program and how import it are for every program
 2.  difference between thread and process, and how thread is lighter and faster because it share memory inside same program.